Jkweks/sysadmin/docs/CONFIGURATION.md

 ### Fields

 - `project`, `service`, `composeFile`, and `composeServices` are optional, but when provided they allow the backend to build helpful `docker compose` commands that N8N can run.
+- `composeBaseDir` (string) or `composeBaseDirs` (array) can be supplied when compose files live outside the dashboard repository.
+Relative `composeFile` entries are resolved against these directories, then against the `COMPOSE_BASE_DIRS`/`COMPOSE_BASE_DIR` environment variables, the directory containing the services configuration file, and finally the current working directory.
 - `webhook` overrides the global N8N settings for a specific service.
 Headers are merged with the global headers.
 The `payload` object (if supplied) is merged into the webhook payload as `config`.

 ## Webhook payload